cf7/cf7/README.md

 I already have a tiny bit of full stack experience from my senior thesis project: [SPY Database](https://github.com/cf7/SPY).\
 Tech Stack:
-- React/JQuery frontend
+- Frontend: React/JQuery frontend
-- Node/Hapi backend
+- Backend: Node/Hapi backend
-- PostgreSQL DB
+- DB: PostgreSQL
-- Mocha/Chai test harness
+- Testing: Mocha/Chai
-- Heroku hosting
+- Hosting: Heroku

 __(Important Note: Since I switched my email address linked to my github account, my contribution history insights were erased from the SPY repo.
 Manually looking through the commit history will very clearly reveal that I am the primary contributor for the SPY project.)__ (Also, please excuse the comments everywhere as it is an educational project.)